 Pricing errors: if we incorrectly state a price to you whether online or otherwise, we are not obliged to provide you with a subscription at that price, even if we have mistakenly accepted your offer to buy a subscription at that price, and we reserve the right to subsequently notify you of any pricing error.
 If we do this, you may cancel the subscription without any obligation to us and we will refund you any money you have paid us in full, or you may pay the correct price.
 If you refuse to exercise either of these choices then we may cancel your subscription and will refund you any money you have paid us in full.
 We will always act in good faith in determining whether a genuine pricing error has occurred.

-Other costs: in addition to any subscription fees you pay, you are responsible for paying any internet connection or other telecommunications charges that you may incur by accessing FT.com or using the services available on it.
+Other costs: in addition to the subscription fee you are charged, certain banks and credit card issuers will charge a foreign transaction fee on transactions which take place abroad or in a foreign currency.
+The majority of payments for subscriptions we take by card are processed in the United Kingdom therefore please check with your bank or credit card issuer to find out if such charges will be applied to you; the FT is not responsible for any such charges.
+You are also responsible for paying any internet connection or telecommunications charges that you may incur by accessing FT.com or using the services available on it.
 For example, if you use any of our mobile services then your network operator may charge you for data or messaging services.